Porsche Taycan saloon - Engines, drive & performance

 Porsche Taycan Electric motors

-All three Porsche Taycan models use two electric motors (one on each axle) to give all-wheel drive.
+All but the entry-level Porsche Taycan models use two electric motors (one on each axle) to give all-wheel drive.
 The Taycan also has a clever two-speed transmission where most EVs only have a single forward speed.
 This means there's a shorter first gear designed to provide fierce acceleration and a longer cruising gear to improve efficiency at higher speeds.

 Put your foot down at any speed and acceleration is gut-wrenching.
 The Turbo and Turbo S both develop 617bhp during normal driving, but with launch control engaged power increases to 671bhp in the Turbo and 750bhp in the Turbo S. This results in 0-62mph times of 3.2 and 2.8 seconds respectively, and Porsche is particularly proud of the fact that the car managed 26 consecutive runs in testing, showing performance doesn't quickly fall away or become electronically limited.
 This impressive endurance and cooling also allowed a Taycan Turbo S prototype to set a new Nurburgring lap record of 7:42 for electric four-door saloons.